K-Veschgini/jsonjet/docs/jet/statements/create-flow.md

 ## Description

-The `create flow` statement defines a real-time data processing pipeline that continuously processes documents from an input stream and writes to one or more output streams.
-Flows are the core processing mechanism in JSONJet.
+This statement creates a continuous data processing pipeline that transforms documents from input streams and routes results to output streams.
+Flows represent the core computational units in our JSONJet architecture.

 ## Parameters